This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 1980

-Subsequently, we ran extensive TV advertising campaigns.
-Our idea was to convey to consumers that Don Simón was the best wine to enjoy every day, and a phrase became part of our lives and our homes: "I'm going to eat with Don Simón."
-This was repeated by various figures in a landmark advertising campaign that presented a wine that was truly revolutionary in itself.
-It boasted the most important thing: excellent quality.
-Don Simón wine became the leader in the Spanish market within two years of its launch (a position it maintains today), with the recyclable bottle practically disappearing.
+Subsequently, we launched major advertising campaigns on TV.
+Our idea was to convey to consumers that Don Simón was the best wine to drink every day, and a phrase became part of our lives and our homes: “I'm going to eat with Don Simón.”
+This was repeated by different characters in a historic advertising campaign that presented a wine that was in itself a true revolution.
+It had the most important thing: excellent quality.
+Don Simón wine became the leader in the Spanish market in its second year after launch (a position it still holds today), with the returnable bottle virtually disappearing.

 Diversification